Epicism/datafusion-ballista/ballista/client/README.md

 ---

-## Foundational Technologies

-Apache Ballista is built on the following foundational technologies:

-- [**Apache Arrow**](https://arrow.apache.org/): Provides the memory model and compute kernels for efficient in-memory processing of data.
-- [**Apache Arrow Flight Protocol**](https://arrow.apache.org/blog/2019/10/13/introducing-arrow-flight/): Facilitates efficient data transfer between processes.
-- [**Google Protocol Buffers**](https://developers.google.com/protocol-buffers): Used for serializing query plans to make distributed execution fast and reliable.
-- [**Docker**](https://www.docker.com/): Used to package executors along with user-defined code, making it easy to deploy executors in different environments.

----

 ## Standalone Deployment

 The **standalone deployment** mode of Ballista allows users to run the scheduler and executor locally on a single machine.
-This is ideal for **prototyping** data analysis workflows using DataFusion, without the complexity of setting up a full distributed cluster.
-It’s a good starting point for users who want to explore the capabilities of Ballista and develop transformations or queries in a local environment.
+This is ideal for **prototyping** data analysis workflows using DataFusion without the complexity of setting up a fully distributed cluster.
+It’s a good starting point for users exploring Ballista's capabilities and developing transformations or queries in a local environment.

 ### Use Cases